JanHerca/urantiapedia/output/wikijs/en/article/Jean_Royer/La_ou_la_metaphysique_echoue_totalement_2.md

 > _. . .Metaphysics stands for man’s well-meant but futile effort to compensate for the absence of the mota of morontia._ ([UB 103:6.7](/en/The_Urantia_Book/103#p6_7))

 > Being the morontia mota: _the supraphilosophical sensitivity that allows discerning the truth and perceiving unity, or a sensitivity to supermaterial reality that begins to compensate for incomplete growth; its substance is knowledge-reason and its essence is faith-discernment.
-Speck is a superphilosophical reconciliation of divergent perceptions of reality_ (see [UB 102:3.2](/en/The_Urantia_Book/102#p3_2) and [UB 103:6.7](/en/The_Urantia_Book/103#p6_7)).
+Mota is a superphilosophical reconciliation of divergent perceptions of reality_ (see [UB 102:3.2](/en/The_Urantia_Book/102#p3_2) and [UB 103:6.7](/en/The_Urantia_Book/103#p6_7)).

 Worse yet, metaphysics disturbs philosophy: